sdleffler/luminance-rs/NEXT.md

   « trait aliases » by simply adding `Uniformable<TypeHere>`.
 - Enhance the documentation of various types.
 - Support for uniform array and runtime-check them.
+- Change the encoding of clear color.
+Now, `PipelineState` expects an `Option<[f32; 4]>`.
+If it’s `None`, then color clearing will be disabled.
+Otherwise, it will be enabled with the provided color.

 # `luminance-derive`